 - The best embryos are either transferred or frozen on Day 5 according to your clinic's policy.
 In general, pregnancy rates are better when blastocyst stage embryos are transferred rather than Day 2-3 stage embryos.

 Any embryos that are frozen are kept in the lab storage tanks until you need them.
 Any remaining slower growing embryos are kept in the lab overnight and there may or may not be more embryos to freeze Day 6.

-Day 6 in the IVF lab - Final Number of Embryos Known
+Day 6 or 7 in the IVF lab - Final Number of Usable Embryos Known